 This week in Husker history

 The week of Jan.
-6-12, looking back in stretches of years divisible by five:
+6-12, looking back in five-year intervals:

 1903: A bill to prohibit football at public educational institutions is set to be introduced in the state Legislature.